-Let us now explain why a version of Hawking's local rigidity theorem without analyticity, proven by Alexakis-Ionescu-Klainerman in \cite{AIK2010}*{Thm.
+Let us now explain why Hawking's local rigidity theorem without analyticity, proven by Alexakis-Ionescu-Klainerman in \cite{AIK2010}*{Thm.
 1.1}, follows directly from our Theorem \ref{thm: Killing Horizon main}.
+In particular, we will explain Figure \ref{fig: EH to CH} in more detail.
 We begin by introducing the necessary notions for the definition of stationary black hole spacetimes.